jeyeverett/gridsome-vue/content/blog/full-stack-nodejs/part-2-building-a-nodejs-web-server.md

 ### The http module

-Although we will use _express_ to build a more complex web server, let's take a quick look at the **http module** to see how it works.
+Although we'll use _express_ to build a more complex web server, let's take a quick look at the **http module** to see how it works.

 Create a file called `https.js` and add the following: